Image

 CEHD Wellness Club

-Exclusive for faculty and staff within the college, the club meets for lunch (not provided) in Sangren most Thursdays from Noon-1pm.
+Exclusive for faculty and staff within the college, the club meets for lunch (not provided) on the 2nd Wednesday of the Month from Noon-1pm, and the 4th Tuesday of the month from 12:30pm-1:30pm, all in room 2401 Sangren.
 Lunches are a casual meet up where members share wellness related goals, challenges, or celebrations for that week.
 Attendance is not required every week to be a part of the club.
 For updates on club activities, join the Microsoft Teams group.

 The club also hosts wellness workshops.
+Please fill out this form, if you want to receive invitations to future workshops and events.
 Upcoming workshops are below:

 Monthly wellness tips